IndustryFusion/docs/setup.md

 Copy the access token from the response.

-2. Create an asset in the PDT.
+2. Create an simple asset in the PDT without relationships.
 Update token from last step.

    ```
    curl --location 'ngsild.local/scorpio/ngsi-ld/v1/entities/' \